-11. Emergency Management
+16. Emergency Management

-■ The school has a comprehensive emergency management plan which is linked to relevant state agencies.
-In the event of an emergency situation that affects school operations (such as floods or bushfire) parents should access the school's website which provides regular updates.
+The school has a comprehensive Emergency Management Plan which is linked to relevant state agencies.
+In the event of an emergency situation that affects school operations (such as floods or bushfire) parents should access uEducateUs which provides regular updates.
 Parents who have an active mobile phone number will be informed of an emergency or major event situation through a SMS.
 Alternatively, parents can get current information from local radio and emergency services websites.